 It had always been a dream of mine to live in the city where my father was born, and when CBS Records moved me to New York from San Francisco that dream became a reality.
-But the New York I came to was, in a sense, my Father’s New York.
+But the New York I moved to was, in a sense, my Father’s New York.
 I somehow instinctively knew—long before reading E.B.
-White’s essay about those who were born here, those who move here, and those who are just passing through—that in order for the city to become my New York, I would have to earn the right to refer to it that way, quite unlike San Francisco, where I could never call myself a San Franciscan no matter how long I lived there.
+White’s essay about those who were born here, those who move here, and those who are just passing through—that in order for the city to become my New York, I would have to earn the right to refer to it that way, quite unlike San Francisco, where I would never really be allowed to call myself a San Franciscan no matter how long I lived there.

-I would have to make a living in New York, pay its taxes and vote for its Mayors, walk its streets, meet its denizens and frequent their hangouts.
-I would have to experience New York through the seasons and years, make and lose friends, watch people come and go, and witness the ever-changing skyscape for a long period of time before I could officially, honestly say This is My New York.
+I would have to make a living in this city, pay its taxes and vote for its Mayors, walk its streets, meet its denizens and frequent their hangouts.
+I would have to experience New York through the seasons and years, make and lose friends, watch people come and go, switch careers multiple times,and witness the city’s ever-changing skyscape for a long period of time before I could officially, say This is My New York.

-There are those who will never leave New York—I am most likely one of them—and there are those who cannot wait to get out.
-There are those who make their livings here and skedaddle to Connecticut or Long Island or New Jersey on the train as soon as the work bell rings.
-There are those who cannot wait to visit its museums, see its broadway musicals and eat in its restaurants, but will never return once they have crossed it off their bucket list.
-There are those who understand New York, its culture and its energy, and those who never will no matter how elegant, complete and monied their stay.
+There are those who will never leave New York—and I am most likely one of them—and there are those who cannot wait to get out.
+There are those who make their livings here and skedaddle to Connecticut or Long Island or New Jersey on the train as soon as the end-of-day work bell rings.
+There are those who cannot wait to visit its museums, see its broadway musicals and eat in its restaurants, but will never return once they have crossed visiting New York off their bucket list.
+There are those who understand the city, its culture and its energy, and those who never understand it no matter how elegant, complete and monied their stay.

-But neither those who love New York City or those who don’t have any impact on me whatsoever.
-I have my own relationship with New York and it’s irrelevant to me what anyone else thinks or feels about the subject.
-My relationship with the city no doubt has a great deal to do with my father having been born here.
-That, and the stories my mother would tell me about her own visits to the city, which she always called ‘thrilling.’
+But neither those who love the city nor those who don’t have any impact on me whatsoever.
+I have my own relationship with New York and it is irrelevant to me what anyone else thinks or feels about the subject.
+My relationship with the city has a great deal to do with my father having been born here.
+That, and the stories my mother would tell me about her own visits to the city with my father after they got married, which she called ‘thrilling.’

-I imagine I will look for My Father’s New York for the rest of my life.
-But over the years I have discovered My New York, one that I photograph with affection—its residents, visitors, museums, landscapes and cityscapes—in every season, not with regularity, but when the mood strikes me.
+I imagine I will look for My Father’s New York for the rest of my life, but over the years I have discovered My New York, one that I photograph with affection—its residents, visitors, museums, landscapes and cityscapes—in every season, not with regularity, but rather when the mood strikes me.